stevob14/passivecash/index.md

 ### Annuities

 An annuity is an insurance contract that can be purchased from a financial institution.
-Investments can be made in lump sum or period payments.
+Investments can be made in one large payment or period payments.
 You can expect to receive a guaranteed cash flow for a fixed period or for the rest of your life dependent on the structure of the annuity.

 There are two types of annuities, immediate and deferred.